AkashKumar305/Industrial_Copper_Modeling/README.md

    - Create an interactive page with task input (Regression or Classification).
    - Enter values for each column except 'Selling_Price' for regression and 'Status' for classification.
    - Predict new data from Streamlit and display the output.

+LinkedIn Profile
+Link: www.linkedin.com/in/akashkumarl Visit the link to see the project video

 ## Project Structure